 A bouncer chair to lay your baby on is a life-saving baby gear to have in the first few weeks.
 You can leave your baby in a bouncer and go for a quick shower or washroom break.
 They are great when you want to take a break from holding your baby.

-I hope this article has given you the right direction on getting started on deep cleaning before baby arrives.
+I hope this article has given you the right direction on getting started on deep cleaning before the baby arrives and you can have a clean house without using toxic chemicals.
 There are also many other things that you need to do before bringing the baby home.
 Check out this ultimate guide on things to do before a baby is born.